Omar-Safwat/HealthCare_project/Week_8/Week_8.md

     Example 3 classes, NaN values occurence is the highest and the other 2 categories occurencies have almost similar dirtibution:
-         - Relacing the NaN values with the category that has the highest ocuurence (mode), we influence learning on only one category. ---> not a good idea
+         - Relacing the NaN values with the category that has the highest ocuurence (mode), we influence learning on only one category. ---> Not a good idea
          - We may delete them  ----> we can lose data, so it is not recommended
          - We may predict them ---> try and compare with mode data result; if the result are similar it is recommended to used mode as training is time consuming
 2. NaN values occurence is very lower than the other column categories. -> in this case it is definitely  suitable to use mode

 Why the outliers are a problem?